Clinical Trial of New HIV Vaccine Suggests That 97% Of Participants That Got It Developed the Desired Antibodies

 Research challenges

 The biggest challenge in HIV vaccine development is that the virus is skilled in avoiding the immune response of the body.
 The organism produces antibodies that are designed to locate any foreign intruders and to neutralize them.
-Since HIV mutates very fast, it has a greater advantage at evading the antibodies.
+Since HIV mutates very fast, it has a greater advantage in evading the antibodies.
 That is why scientists have yet to create a vaccine that is going to be effective enough to eliminate HIV.

 The new research shifted focus to a rare set of antibodies, called “broadly neutralizing antibodies”.
-Their purpose is to connect to so-called spike proteins of the virus, which is a part of HIV that varies very little among various strains.
+Their purpose is to connect to the so-called spike proteins of the virus, which are a part of HIV that varies very little among various strains.
 This protein is the main element that allows the virus to penetrate cells.

 The problem with the new approach is that broadly neutralizing antibodies are quite rare.
 They make up about 1 in 1 million of the B cells, the cells of the immune system that produce antibodies.